sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 So I knew about MIT, GPL, and AGPL.
 But the MIT License -- really the only permissive license I was familiar with -- is from the 1980s.
 While I still think the MIT License is a fine choice, I figured there must be some new licenses with interesting ideas and protections.

+* Open Source Initiative has [a list of "approved" licenses](https://opensource.org/licenses/category).
+* A few years back I heard about [the Hippocratic License](https://firstdonoharm.dev/), which I thought was an interesting idea.
+* Fossa.com has a list of [the "Top 6 Out-There Open Source Licenses"](https://fossa.com/blog/top-6-most-out-there-open-source-licenses/), which I appreciate!

 ## The Blue Oak Model License, a permissive license published in 2019

 Ever helpful, the Blue Oak Council website has [a list of permissive licenses, which they rated from Gold to Lead](https://blueoakcouncil.org/list).
 Apparently during this process, the group of lawyers wrote their own permissive license that became [Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0).